MicrosoftDocs/dynamics365-guidance/guidance/business-processes/record-to-report-introduction.md

 ﻿---
 title: Introduction to the record to report end-to-end business process
-description: Get an introduction to the record to report end-to-end business process.
-Learn how Dynamics 365 apps can help organizations manage and optimize their record to report processes. ms.date: 04/05/2023 ms.topic: conceptual
+description: Get introduced to the record to report end-to-end business process.
+Learn how Dynamics 365 apps can help organizations optimize their record to report processes. ms.date: 04/05/2023 ms.topic: conceptual
 author: edupont04